Welcome to Spring Grove School

 Creative Arts at Spring Grove

 The creative arts - art, music, drama - are an important part of life at Spring Grove.
 Music comes in a multitude of forms at Spring Grove - community singing, informal concerts, orchestra and ceilidh band, and full-scale musical productions.
-A high percentage of the children learn musical instruments, and we have a wonderful team of visiting music teachers, including Mr Cook who made this video with three of our budding sax and clarinet players.
+Most of our children learn musical instruments, and we have a wonderful team of visiting music teachers, including Mr Cook who made this video with three of our budding sax and clarinet players.

 Add to this mix an energetic and creative art department, gallery and theatre visits, art competitions, French drama club, and the extension of art into the natural world through our Forest School programme, and you will begin to get an idea of the wide range of ideas and possibilities on offer to Spring Grove pupils.